 Health Insurance for Green Card Holders in the US

-If you're a new U.S. immigrant and entering the U.S. for the first time, or you're a green card holder living outside the U.S. planning a short trip to the United States, visitors insurance gives you the temporary coverage you need to stay protected since domestic health insurance doesn't apply to you.
+If you’re a new U.S. immigrant and entering the U.S. for the first time, or you’re a green card holder living outside the U.S. planning a short trip to the United States, visitor’s insurance gives you the temporary coverage you need to stay protected since your domestic health insurance may or may not apply or qualify.

 Choosing a plan that best fits your needs begins with identifying what type of immigrant or green card holder you are.